runfalk/synology-wireguard/README.rst

 ------------
 1. Check the `releases <https://github.com/runfalk/synology-wireguard/releases>`_
    page for SPKs for your platform and DSM version.
 If there is no SPK you have to compile it yourself using the instruction below.
+There are also places with `precompiled files <https://www.blackvoid.club/wireguard-spk-for-your-synology-nas/>`

 2. (*Not applicable for DSM from 7.0*)
    In the Synology DSM web admin UI, open the Package Center and press the Settings button.
    Set the trust level to Any publisher and press OK to confirm.

 3. In the Package Center, press the *Manual install* button and provide the SPK file.
 Follow the instructions until done.
+If you got *invalid file format* when upgrading from 6.x to 7.x, please uninstall the previous version first.

 4. (*Only for DSM from 7.0*)
    From DSM 7.0, an additional step is required for the WireGuard package to start.